The REAL History of the Malamute

 The Malamute is not an old or long lost breed.
 The Malamute is a designer breed before 'designer' breeds exsisted.

-Before the Gold Rush of the 1900's there were no breed of dog in Alaska.
+Before the Gold Rush of the 1900's there were no breeds of dogs in Alaska.
 The native indians did have a few dogs, but very few.
 The dogs they kept had to be able to survive on very little and had to be of help to the native eskimo.
 Not to hinder the homelife and to be a joy to be around otherwise they would have ate the dog.
+These dogs were from Canada and those dogs came from Greenland.
+But the Sib and Mal are designer dogs made up by Sealy.

 You must know that life in the Northern country was very difficult and food was very hard to come by.
 The eskimo's had to make a living off the sea because of this.
 There were hardly any land animals, therefore, no dogs.